 Portugal foods and drinks to sample on your next trip

-Now that you know a bit more about Portuguese gastronomy and our eating habits, we invite you to add a Porto Food Tour to your vacation plan in order to make the most of your time in town.
+Now that you know a bit more about Portugal Foods and our eating habits, we invite you to add a Porto Food Tour to your vacation plan in order to make the most of your time in town.
 A Food Tour is the best way to get a proper introduction to a place’s gastronomical scene, using history, architecture, and culture as background.